cpacker/MemGPT/docs/data_sources.md

 ### Loading a file or directory

-You can load a file, list of files, or directry into MemGPT with the following command:
+You can load a file, list of files, or directly into MemGPT with the following command:

 ```sh
 memgpt load directory --name <NAME> \